 - Rosemary: One of the “Four Thieves Vinegar” that bandits who robbed the dead and dying used to protect themselves during the 15th century plague.
 It contains 1,8 cineole, which is what helps to take away the “ow” in owies. (source)

-- Melaleuca Alternifolia: Also known as tea tree essential oil, this is known to be a cleansing oils and incredibly supportive for the skin.
+- Melaleuca Alternifolia: Also known as tea tree essential oil, this is known to be a cleansing oil and incredibly supportive for the skin.
 It’s also a natural pest repellant that can be used to keep pests out of your pantry and off your pets.

 - Clove: Another oil in the “Four Thieves Vinegar,” clove is also great at taking away the “ow” in owies.
 This study backs that up!